Skip to main content

 Untitled.png

-Setting Up Google Tag Manager
+Setting up Google Tag Manager

 To send your data through from Google Tag Manager to Google Analytics you will need to configure your Tag to send event triggers.
 To do this, follow the steps for Google Tag Manager under "Collect ecommerce Data" in this Set up ecommerce events guide from Google.

-Note: Remember to tick "Send e-commerce data"
+⚠️ Important: Remember to tick 'Send e-commerce data'.

 Below is an example of a Tag set up to receive e-commerce data into Google Analytics: